UZBEKISTAN YANGIYUL

 Grow type: outdoor, greenhouse, indoor

-These are some very strong, hardy and durable plants that will most probably turn dark violet, almost black around October.
-Abudant resin production, height varies, some reaching up to 3 metres if well tended, ie, good soil, regular watering and in a sunny spot.
-Very strong high, narcotic, sedative.
-The person (local) who collected the seeds reported his legs not responding (“I could not move my legs”)
+These are some very strong, hardy and durable plants that will most probably turn dark violet, almost black around at he end of flowering.
+Abundant resin production, height varies, some reaching up to 3 metres if well tended, ie, good soil, regular watering and in a sunny spot.

 *** GROW AND SMOKE REPORT 1 ***